Tracey Lindberg: Introduction of Birdie in High Schools

 Bruce Poon Tip was on the panel of the 2016 Canada Reads Competition and was Birdie's defender.
 He saw Birdie as a piece of work that encompasses Indigenous resistance to colonization.
 This motivated him to introduce the novel into High Schools, in which his first project launched 10, 000 copies into High Schools.
 Bruce Poon Tip sees Birdie as a way to encourage people to re-traditionalize and de-colonize.

 Awards

 Lindberg received a Best Book award from the National Post in 2015.
 She was also a finalist for Canada Reads in 2016.
-Lindberg received the Governor General's Award in 2007 upon convocation for her dissertation in Critical Indigenous Legal Theory.
-Lindberg's academic work awarded her a Canada Research Chair in Indigenous Traditional Knowledge, Legal Orders, and Law.
 Lindberg's 2015 Birdie was a national best seller, a CBC Canada Reads finalist, a best book of the year, a finalist for an Alberta Literary Award and the Kobo Emerging Writer Prize, and a long listed selection of the International DUBLIN Literary Award.
 Lindberg was also named a CBC "writer to watch".